 Let's protect, the FakeMagento version 4.0.0 API.
 Click on Develop, and select the FakeMagento-4.0.0 API.
 Click on Security Definitions, and click on Add button.
 Enter:

-Name: Native Application Description: Using the native OAuth provider for Application grant Select OAuth2 Select NativeProvider for the OAuth Provider Select Application for the FLow Select details for the scopes
+Name: Native Application Description: Using the native OAuth provider for Application grant Select OAuth2 Select NativeProvider for the OAuth Provider Select Application for the Flow Select details for the scopes